eArmada8/kuro_mdl_tool/README.md

 **Changing shaders**

 Please see the instructions above for changing textures.
-I have successfully changed a shader by copying material_name, shader_name, the entire shaders section, and the entire material_switches section from one section to the other.
-I am not sure you need to copy all of these, but I have not tested enough.
-Maybe it is enough to just add switches that you need (such as "SWITCH_ALPHATEST" to enable alpha) - I am just guessing.
-If someone can do more testing, I would be happy to update this section.
+We cannot create novel configurations of shaders, because they are already compiled in pre-determined configurations.
+To create a new material, you must base it off of a valid configuration.
+Copy the entire section from the model you want, and give it a unique "material_name".  *Do not change anything in "shader_name", "str3", or "material_switches" - if you need different switches then find an existing material with the switches that you need.*  Update the textures section as above to point to your textures.
+The values for the "parameters" section can be changed, but you cannot add or remove the parameters themselves.
+(For example, if your material has "rimLightColor_g" set to [0.627, 0.558, 0.504], you can change that value.
+But if the material does not have "rimLightColor_g" at all, you cannot at it.
+Nor can you remove the parameter entirely if you do not want rim lighting, for example.
+Also, I do not believe you can change values for parameters that start with "Switch_".)

 *Notes:*
 - All the changes should be in material_info.json.
 There is nothing worth changing in mesh_info.json.

 **Changing the skeleton**

-I do not recommend directly editing skeleton.json, although it certainly is possible.
-It is better to generate a glTF file (see below), import into Blender using Bone Dir "Blender (best for re-importing)", and edit the skeleton there.  *Do not use the default Bone Dir setting, "Temperance (Average)", if you intend to export the skeleton!*  Export as .glb, then run kuro_gltf_to_skeleton.py to extract the skeleton.
+I do not recommend directly editing skeleton.json, although it certainly is possible (assuming you know how to do matrix math).
+It is better to generate a glTF file (see below), import into Blender using Bone Dir "Blender (best for re-importing)", and edit the skeleton there.  *Do not use the default Bone Dir setting, "Temperance (Average)", if you intend to export the skeleton!*  Export as .glb, update the associated .metadata, then run kuro_gltf_to_meshes.py to extract your .glb model to meshes/json.
+This will extract your new skeleton, along with new bone palettes and their associated bind matrices.

-Clean up the resulting .json file and it can replace skeleton.json.
-The most important thing to do is to open up the original skeleton.json, figure out the master mesh nodes that match the base names of your meshes (for example, in chr5001_c03, they are "chr5001_hair_setup2", "chr5001_shadow_setup" and "woman01_body79"), and copy over the "type" and "mesh_index" from the original.
-Extra mesh nodes might also need to be removed.

 ### kuro_mdl_to_basic_gltf.py
 Double click the python script to run and it will attempt to convert the MDL model into a basic glTF model, with skeleton (in .glb format).
 This tool as written is for obtaining the skeleton for rigging the .fmt/.ib/.vb/.vgmap meshes from the export tool.  *The meshes included in the model are not particularly useful as they cannot be exported back to MDL,* just delete them and import the exported meshes (.fmt/.ib/.vb./vgmap) instead - the tool only includes meshes because Blender refuses to open a glTF file without meshes.
 After importing the meshes, Ctrl-click on the armature and parent (Object -> Parent -> Armature Deform {without the extra options}).